jbisanti/Bisanti/README.md

 Bisanti
 =======

-A standard Java jar deployment of the most commonly used code that I have created.
+A standard Java application of the most commonly used code that I have created.